 A mutable interface that extends the corresponding read-only interface with write operations: adding, removing, and updating its elements.

-Note that altering a mutable collection doesn't require it to be a
+Note that a mutable collection doesn't have to be assigned to a

 The read-only collection types are covariant.
 This means that, if a